Darling Anabranch Adaptive Management Monitoring Program

 The DAAMMP 2014–19, whilst continuing monitoring of the Darling Anabranch ecosystem, includes the development of a new monitoring program, based upon conceptual models and SMART objectives developed from our understanding of the system.

 This second stage of the DAAMMP will take place in two phases.
 The first (planning) phase of this project will develop conceptual models and objectives through a series of workshops with a technical advisory group.
 The outcomes of the first phase will determine the second, monitoring phase.

-Monitoring will take place within the three year project only in the case of flows being delivered to the Darling Anabranch (unless the first phase identifies a strong case for monitoring during a dry phase).
+Monitoring takes place within the three year project only when flows are delivered to the Darling Anabranch.
 Monitoring outcomes and the monitoring program will be reviewed annually to feed into the adaptive management.